slow periods in busienss

 6 Hidden Costs of Invoice Factoring Reduce Benefits and Drive Up Cost

-When comparing the invoice factoring proposals of U.S. factoring companies, remember to look for additional costs and add-on fees in addition to the factoring fee that is being offered.
+When comparing the invoice factoring proposals of U.S. factoring companies, remember to look for additional costs and add-on fees in addition to the factoring fee offered.

-These fees and charges may seem small but when you do the math you can clearly see that they quickly eat into your business’ profits and jack up the real cost of invoice factoring.
+These fees and charges may seem small, but when you do the math, you can clearly see that they quickly eat into your profits and jack up the real cost of invoice factoring.

-Though it seems like administrative services should be part of the service provided, some invoice factoring companies tack on extra fees for the administrative tasks that are part of the invoice factoring process.
+Though it seems like administrative services should be part of the service provided, some invoice factoring companies charge extra fees for these tasks.

 Any add-on cost drives up the real cost of invoice factoring.
 Some of the other hidden fees factoring companies might tack on include things like: